BOLL7708/EasyOpenVR/README.md

 # EasyOpenVR
-This is a git submodule to make it easier to talk to the OpenVR API using the C# headers.
+This is a Class Library to make it easier to talk to the OpenVR API using the official C# headers.

 ## Disclaimer
-This is a project where I have collected things I've figured out while trying to interface OpenVR through C#.
-I'm not a C# programmer by trade so this is closer to a "get something done at all"-project than something hyper optimized.
+This is a collection of methods and functions that has been figured out while trying to interface OpenVR through pure C#, not via a game engine.
+The project was made to enable easy access to these calls without the repeated struggle of raw implementation.

-As this is a work-in-progress things might get renamed along the way, hopefully I can keep that to a minimum as I do use this myself, in multiple projects.
-If nothing else this can act as a place to reference how to call certain OpenVR API functions from C#, some of them took me some time to figure out.
+As this is a work-in-progress there might be breaking changes along the way, the hope is to keep that to a minimum, as this is used in multiple projects.
+If nothing else, the code in this project can act as a place to reference how to call certain OpenVR APIs from C#.

 ## Installation
-1. To use this either download the repo/file directly or add it as a git submodule by running the following command in the root of your project, replace `TargetFolder` with your own value: `git submodule add https://github.com/BOLL7708/EasyOpenVR.git TargetFolder/EasyOpenVR`
+1. To use this either download the repo directly or add it as a git submodule by running the following command in the root of your project, replace `TargetFolder` with your own value: `git submodule add https://github.com/BOLL7708/EasyOpenVR.git EasyOpenVR`
-2. Download these dependencies from [OpenVR](https://github.com/ValveSoftware/openvr), the files are [openvr_api.cs](https://github.com/ValveSoftware/openvr/blob/master/headers/openvr_api.cs) and [openvr_api.dll](https://github.com/ValveSoftware/openvr/blob/master/bin/win64/openvr_api.dll), put them in the root of your project.
-3. Include the files in your project and set the `.dll` to `Copy always` and build your project for 64bit.
+2. In the `EasyOpenVR` folder, run the `.cmd` file which downloads the latest OpenVR dependencies into the project.
+3. This is a Class Library, so to use this you add an `Existing Project` to your solution, pick the `EasyOpenVR` folder, and it should show up next to your current project in your solution.
+4. Make sure to build for 64bit.

 ## Usage
 1. To use the singleton class, which is my current approach, simply include the namespace by adding `using BOLL7708;` and then grab an instance from `EasyOpenVRSingleton.Instance`
 2. If you want your application to be something else than `VRApplication_Background` you can set that with `instance.SetApplicationType()`
 3. With the instance run `instance.Init()` to connect to a running OpenVR session.
 It will return true if initialization was successful, otherwise run a timer and try to init as often as you see fit.
 4. At this point, if you have a connected session, you can explore the various calls you can do.
-5. If your project is missing for example `System.Drawing`, check References in your project, choose "_Add reference..._" and check `System.Drawing` for inclusion.